What is a Checking Account?

 Interest-Bearing Checking Account

 Few banks will offer to pay interest on your checking account balance, but you can still find those that do.
-The interest rates will be much lower than some savings accounts, although it’s still worth looking into them.
-If you want an interest-bearing checking account, you’ll normally find two options.
-The first option allows you to receive variable interest rates which pay more when you have a higher balance, and less when you have a lower balance.
+The interest rates will be much lower than some savings accounts, although it’s still worth looking into.
+You’ll typically see two options if you want an interest-bearing checking account.
+The first option allows you to receive variable interest rates, which pay more when you have a higher balance and less when you have a lower balance.
 The second option gives a flat interest rate regardless of your balance.
-Interest-bearing checking accounts will often come with higher fees, and you need to take them into account.
+Interest-bearing checking accounts often come with higher fees, and you need to consider them.
 If the fees are too high, you’ll generally be better off with a free checking account with no interest.

 Free Checking Account

-As its name suggests, a free checking account doesn’t have any monthly maintenance fees.
+As its name suggests, a free checking account has no monthly maintenance fees.
 You can open the account and use it without making any additional payments.
-While it is free to open an account and use it, it doesn’t mean that it’s completely free.
+While it is free to open and use an account, it doesn’t mean it’s completely free.
 You’ll often be required to pay for check fees, out-of-network ATM withdrawal fees, stop payment fees, and more.

 Lifeline Checking Account

 Lifeline checking accounts are for those users who can only maintain a very low balance on their accounts.
 Hence, they’re often known as low-balance accounts as well.
-Banks will typically have no minimum balance requirements for these accounts, but there are a few limitations.
-Users often won’t have access to checks or will have a limited number of checks per month, and they cannot make overdrafts.
+Banks typically have no minimum balance requirements for these accounts, but a few limitations exist.
+Users frequently won’t have access to checks or will have a limited number of checks per month, and they cannot make overdrafts.

 Second-Chance Checking Account

-Second-chance checking accounts are available to those users who’ve had their checking accounts closed due to unpaid negative balance.
-They’re not ideal solutions but are the only choice for those who failed to pay off their debt.
+Second-chance checking accounts are available to those users who’ve had their checking accounts closed due to unpaid negative balances.
+They’re not ideal solutions but are the only choice for those who fail to pay off their debt.
 Banks will require a monthly fee of around $20.00, depending on the bank and your financial situation, and you typically won’t have access to some of the perks of a regular checking account.
 Overdrafts will be denied, and you might encounter higher overall fees.
-You’ll need to be a responsible user of this account for at least a year before you become eligible for opening a regular checking account.
+You’ll need to be a responsible user of this account for at least a year before you become eligible to open a regular checking account.

 Joint Checking Accounts

 Regardless of the type of account, you can be eligible for opening a joint checking account.
-As its name would suggest, this account can be used by two or more individuals who have access to the same perks and features.
+As its name suggests, this account can be used by two or more individuals with access to the same perks and features.
 Commonly used by spouses or business partners, joint checking accounts allow for equal access by all authorized individuals.
-This means that anyone listed on the checking account can deposit funds, withdraw them, make transactions, pay bills, and more.
-It also means that anyone on the account can even drain and close the account without notifying other authorized users.
+This means anyone listed on the checking account can deposit funds, withdraw them, make transactions, pay bills, and more.
+It also means anyone on the account can drain and close it without notifying other authorized users.

 Fees You Can Encounter with Checking Accounts